dhis2/wow-backend/guides/embedded_jetty.md

 java -Djetty.host=$HOST -Djetty.http.port=$PORT -jar ./dhis-web-embedded-jetty/target/dhis-web-embedded-jetty.jar
 ```

-#### Alternative:
+#### Alternative

-The runApi.sh script will do exactly the same as above, but you will need to define your DHIS2_HOME first.
+The `run-api.sh` script will do exactly the same as above, but you will need to define your DHIS2_HOME first.

 #### Step 1: Set DHIS2_HOME